Serenity Head Spa

 There’s nothing better than sinking into a massage table.
 All of your stress starts to melt away.

 But if you’ve never had a massage, or only had a few, don’t worry.
-This tip will help make sure your experience is as relaxing as possible.
+Knowing a bit about massage etiquette can help ensure your experience is as relaxing and comfortable as possible.

 Your massage therapist might find sessions with full coverage much easier, as that is the focus of their job: ensuring to provide you care at its best.